 I had successfully escaped Tokyo - its garish demeanor and unearthly rhythm – and traveled north to rearrange my jumbled sense of humanity.
 Within Hokkaido’s staggering spaciousness and evaporating mountain peaks, a small town in Otaru tempted me to stay with its old-world simplicity.
-Quaint reconstructions of English architecture triumphantly overshadowed the land, but to the dismay of westernization, a small fish market defiantly survived between the foreign structures.
-In this confined space, a culture of fishermen thrived.
+Quaint reconstructions of English architecture overshadowed the land, but to the dismay of westernization, small fish markets defiantly survived between the cracks.
+In this space, fishermen reigned.

-Despite my attempts at camouflage, my attire and age distinguished me from the denizens.
-In this town, I was the lone ranger of a generation too young or too old; even so, the various vendors enjoyed my new face and unintended cluelessness regarding seafood.
-Per their recommendations, I made my way to a local sushiya.
-Inside, I was immediately greeted by the golden glow of a wood interior and a vibrant array of fresh fish.
-After a few seconds, the chef emerged from the back.
+I was the lone ranger of a generation too young or too old; even so, the vendors enjoyed my new face and naiveté towards seafood.
+They directed me to a local sushiya, where inside, the golden wood interior and a vibrant array of fresh fish greeted me.
+After a few seconds, the chef emerged from faded curtains - a man in his mid-20s.
+The townspeople had played a cruel joke on me.

-To my surprise he was a young man in his mid-20s.
-As he molded my sushi with amazing grace, we stumbled through a conversation until I finally asked him about his age.
+But the craft ran in his blood.
+He molded my sushi with amazing grace and diligence, every piece a work of art.
+After a few sakes, we stumbled through conversation until I asked him about his age.
 He smiled.
 “I decided to stay,” he responded.
-Apparently, most of his peers had moved to the city after high school, while he had an obligation to carry on the family business.
-Yet, in his self-possessed manner, he seemed perfectly content, and the elegance of his craft showed he cared.
-We returned to small talk as I savored each alluring bite.
+He had an obligation to carry on the family business.
+Yet, in his self-possessed manner, he seemed perfectly content, and the elegance of his movements showed he cared.
+We returned to small talk as I savored the rest of the meal.

-When I stood up to leave, he wished me luck on the rest of my trip.
-I unconsciously nodded, whether to comfort him or myself.
-With a final farewell, I left him and the sushiya that would one day be his.
-As I rounded the corner, the ocean suddenly splayed out before me - I had reached the end of the market.
+I unconsciously nodded, whether to comfort him or myself, and headed out.
+As I rounded the corner, the ocean suddenly splayed out before me.
 I thought of turning back, but gazing into the nothingness past the horizon, I lost myself again.